Troy: If we say "nobody", are you going to stab us with your bush scissors?

 - During the Greenback Jane arc of Black Lagoon, Eda is holding a minor antagonist at gunpoint, apparently planning to let him go - until he suddenly blurts out, "Hey, I recognize you!
 You're that woman I saw dining with a senator in Washington DC!"
 Eda denies this, saying she's just a nun, but "I'll tell you one thing: I'm not really from Alabama.
 I'm from Langley, Virginia."
 "You're CI—" (He doesn't get to finish the sentence, much less tell anyone.)

-- In Tiger & Bunny, Maverick asks Barnaby if anyone else was there when Barnaby learned of Jake Martinez's alibi for his parents' murder.
+- In Tiger & Bunny, Albert Maverick, the secret Big Bad, asks Barnaby if anyone else was there when Barnaby learned of Jake Martinez's alibi for his parents' murder.
 In this case, the answer really is yes - Barnaby's partner Kotetsu was also present - but since Maverick has the ability to alter people's memories, he's not really all that worried.
 It does help Barnaby in the long run, though, as Kotetsu proves to be much more of a Spanner in the Works than Maverick anticipated.

 - In Ghost in the Shell: Stand Alone Complex, the Prime Minster asks Chief Aramaki who else knows the General Secretary was behind a massive blackmail case, and is told that only Section Nine does.
 Section Nine is subsequently attacked, but only so they can go into hiding without the conspiracy knowing.